cmoffroad/osm-forum-trolls-chrome-extension/README.md

 # osm-forum-trolls-chrome-extension

 Hide automatically OSM forum posts from well-known trolls.
-No more waisting time reading their constant negative comments, complaints.
+No more waisting time reading their constant negative comments, complaints and cyberbulling.

 ## How to install